Press

 Newsday

-The annual Tunnel to Towers retraces his path.
 It has raised more than $7 million since its inception for a variety of charitable causes, including funding for burn centers and orphans of 9/11 victims.

 May 5, 2010